Religious architecture in Belgrade

-Belgrade, Serbia has an abundance of religious architecture.
-The city has numerous Serbian Orthodox churches and temples and it is also the seat of the Patriarch of the Serbian Orthodox Church.
-Its two most prominent Orthodox Christian places of worship are the Saborna Crkva (the Cathedral Church) and the Temple of St. Sava, the largest Eastern Orthodox church in the world.
+Belgrade, the capital and largest city of Serbia, has an abundance of religious architecture.
+The city has numerous Serbian Orthodox churches and temples and is also the seat of the Patriarch of the Serbian Orthodox Church.
+Its two most prominent Orthodox Christian places of worship are the St. Michael's Cathedral and the Church of St. Sava, one of the largest Eastern Orthodox church in the world.

 Other notable Belgrade churches include St. Mark's Church, in which rests the body of the first Serbian Emperor, Stefan Dušan.
 The architecture of this church was greatly inspired by the Gračanica monastery in the province of Kosovo.
 The church of Sveta Ružica in the Kalemegdan Fortress is one of the holiest places in Belgrade for Serbian Orthodox Christians since this was the site where the body of St. Paraskeva was preserved for several years after the Ottoman conquest, before being taken to Romania where it still rests today.
-St. Paraskeva (Sv.
-Petka) is one of the most important saints to the Eastern Orthodox Christians.

 Belgrade is the seat of a Catholic archdiocese, with a small Catholic community and several Catholic churches.
 One of these, St Anthony's, was designed by the noted Slovenian architect Jože Plečnik.

-There is also a Muslim community in Belgrade and only one mosque, the Bajrakli Mosque built in 1526 by the Ottoman Sultan, Suleiman the Magnificent.
-It is one of the oldest surviving structures in contemporary Belgrade.
+The Bajrakli Mosque, built in 1526 by the Ottoman Sultan Suleiman the Magnificent, is one of the oldest surviving structures in contemporary Belgrade.

-The Jewish community is served by the Belgrade Synagogue, which is the only currently active Jewish place of worship in the entire country, although not the only such structure within the city limits.
+The Jewish community is served by the Belgrade Synagogue, which is the only currently active Jewish place of worship in the entire country, although not the only structure within the city limits.

 Belgrade also had an active Buddhist temple in the first half of the 20th century.
-It was built by East Russian expatriates fleeing the outcome of the Bolshevik Revolution of 1917.
+It was built by Kalmyk expatriates fleeing the outcome of the Bolshevik Revolution of 1917.